-We had a one-on-one with a client, Husqvarna LATAM’s CFO, Roberta Rosenburg, to dig deeper into women’s leadership in the financial industry.
+We had a one-on-one with a client, Husqvarna LATAM’s CFO, Roberta Rosenburg, to dig deeper into female leadership in the financial industry.
 We discussed the shifting role of women in finance and learned more about the challenges of being a female CFO.

 A multidisciplinary journey

 Roberta started her career in a German company as a temporary administrative assistant for two months.
 “During this period, I did everything to stand out.
-My work was basically customer service for the sales department, so I learned how to use the system, make proposals and all the bureaucratic sales service. […] I stayed in the company for 13 years until I reached the title of Head of Finance.”
+My work was basically customer service for the sales department, so I learned how to use the system, make proposals, and all the bureaucratic sales services. […] I stayed in the company for 13 years until I reached the title of Head of Finance.”

 Roberta told us that during these 13 years, despite her strong bias towards the financial area, she never refused any kind of job.
 “I always accomplished everything I was given and today I can see that this was very good because it makes you have a broader vision of what the company really needs.”

 Numerous studies show that female presence in the job market, especially in leadership positions, is growing.
 It just takes a quick look around to realize that men still dominate the corporate environment – and in some sectors, this difference is even more evident.